mickey-krasilnikov/resume-frontend-angular/README.md

 ## License

 This project is licensed under the MIT license.
-Please see the `LICENSE` file for more details.